jworender/dEval-flask/README.md

 # dEval-flask Submodule

 The "dEval" project includes the Git submodule "dEval-flask".
-Below is a quick guide on how to clone this repository as a submodule within the larger "dEval" repository with the submodule "dEval-flask" cloned as a subdirectory within it and then update the submodule pointer when changes are made.
+Below is a quick guide on how to clone this repository as a submodule within the larger "dEval" repository with the submodule "dEval-flask" cloned as a subdirectory inside it and then update the submodule pointer when changes are made.

 ## Cloning the Repository with Submodules